THKIM-CAS/lecture/electronic_hw_design_lab.md

 You can download the files *except the 📽* through the session made by log-on process with your *KAU office365 account*.
-The 📽 files are not downloadable; they can be played only via web.
+The 📽 files are not downloadable; they can be played only via web!
 ***

 * Week 1 (Aug.
 29 -- Sept.
 4)